AlexeyTuboltsev/clipboard-health-test/Test_Tickets.md

 # Ticket 3:
 Add REST methods on the backend to allow  setting and reading of a custom ids by the facility.
-Keep in mind the permissions
+Keep in mind the writing and reading permissions.

-getShiftsByFacility() should be changed to fetch shifts by facility-specific agent ids generateReport() should be sorted by internal ids but show both internal and facility-specific ones
+`getShiftsByFacility()` should be changed to fetch shifts by facility-specific agent ids `generateReport()` should be sorted by internal ids but show both internal and facility-specific ones